-wing attend Semester: ance and dress code system will apply to students during the clinical compa 1210, NURS 1220, NURS 1260, NURS 2000, and NURS 2010 Point Value: Occurrence: Tardiness/Leaving early 3 • 1-29 minutes 4 • 30 or > minutes Student will be considered absent greater than 30minutes late Attendance: must notify instructor 1⁄2 hour prior to the start time 4 Scheduled clinical < 12 hrs. duration, 1 st occurrence 6 Scheduled clinical < 12 hrs. duration, 2 nd occurrence 6 Scheduled clinical 12 hrs. duration, 1 st occurrence 8 No call prior to start of clinical/no show Dress Code Violations: 2 Breaking of dress code 6 Refusing to adjust to dress code after instructor addresses the violation with the student Consequences: 3 • Student will receive a deficiency notice with a written improvement plan.
+Course: S number: Clinical CRN: Semester:

+The follow NURS 120 ving attend 00, NURS ance and dress code system will apply to students during the clinical components of 1210, NURS 1220, NURS 1260, NURS 2000, and NURS 2010

+Point Value: Occurrence:

+Tardiness/Leaving early

+3 • 1-29 minutes

+• 30 or > minutes

+A student will be considered absent if greater than 30 minutes of clinical time is missed

+Absence: must notify instructor 1⁄2 hour prior to the start time

+4 Scheduled clinical < 12 hrs. duration, 1 st occurrence

+6 Scheduled clinical < 12 hrs. duration, 2 nd occurrence

+6 Scheduled clinical 12 hrs. duration, 1 st occurrence

+8 No call prior to start of clinical/no show

+Dress Code Violations:

+2 Breaking of dress code

+6 Refusing to adjust to dress code after instructor addresses the violation with the student

+Consequences:

+3 • Student will receive a deficiency notice with a written improvement plan.
 Faculty member may, at their discretion, implement a written Student Progress Appraisal prior to 3-point accumulation to help ensure student success.

 10 or > • Failure of clinical - a student who accumulate 10 or more points will receive an F in the Theory Course associated with the clinical.

+S student sign s: nature Date: gnature Date: